casbin/casbin-ex/README.md

 [policy_definition]
 p = sub, obj, act

-# This is the name of the mapping we mentioned before, I call it `g`
+# This is the name of the mapping we mentioned above, I call it `g`
 # to make it compatible with Casbin (which only allows name like
 # `g, g2, ...`) but you can name it whatever shit you like so long as
 # you're consistent.